 Bracelet made out of Melissa Etheridge’s donated/recycled silver colored guitar strings, by jeweler and 2x breast cancer survivor Elisa Guida.
 Bangle bracelet is made to order.
 Once your order is placed, you will receive an email for your hand and wrist measurements.
 There are turquoise chips, Swarovski crystals and other fun beads.
-This is a special order and will take app.
-4-5 weeks to complete.
-These are one-of-a-kind and may vary slightly.
-Mouse over the picture to see a more detailed view of the piece.
+Due to the high demand of the StringsforaCURE® jewelry, orders take approximately 6-8 weeks to complete.
+These pieces are handmade and vary slightly because each string is different, and each design is different.

 Melissa Etheridge was born on May 29, 1961, in Leavenworth, Kansas.
 Her career leapt forward in 1986, when Island Records signed her.
 Her fourth record, Yes I Am (1993), launched her into rock stardom with the two giant hits: “I’m the Only One” and “Come to My Window.”
 Etheridge, who continued to churn out studio albums, was diagnosed with breast cancer in 2004.
 She made a full recovery.